-Provide TA for the application process.
-Fourteen grantees used TA set-aside funds to offer individualized assistance to applicants.
-Grantees provided technical assistance using both staff and contractors.
-In some cases, this one-on-one assistance included reviewing applications and a pre-review process to ensure applications were complete.
+Provide TA during the application process.
+Nineteen grantees used TA set-aside funds to offer individualized assistance to applicants.
+SE grantees provided TA using both internal agency staff and external contractors.
+Although this assistance typically entailed answering applicant questions, in some cases this one-on-one assistance included reviewing applications and a pre-review process to ensure applications were complete.